nogginfuel/Taskle-Riot-JS/README.md

 **Roadmap:**

-Potentially integrate the timer example with the todo app.
-Add more design elements and ideas from Materialize.
+Potentially integrate the timer example with the todo app. -Added 2/2/15 Add more design elements and ideas from Materialize.

 Thanks to these people for making my learning possible: